tuhindas56/top-etch-a-sketch/README.md

 # top-etch-a-sketch

-A simple etch-a-sketch project built as part of <a href="https://www.theodinproject.com/lessons/foundations-etch-a-sketch">The Odin Project curriculum</a>.
+A simple etch-a-sketch project built as part of [The Odin Project curriculum](https://www.theodinproject.com/lessons/foundations-etch-a-sketch)

 ## Features: